binaryeq/daleq/design-notes.md

 #### Part 2: addition

-requires a rule for each instruction predicate !! can this be generated ?
+- requires a rule for each instruction predicate !!
+- can this be generated ?
+- could mess up labels ! a global label counter could fix this !